owais4602/Coursera-Assignment-1/README.md

 12. Ensure that no variables, objects, or functions "leak to the global scope" (Hint: Use an IIFE - Immediately Invoked Function Expression).
 13. Once you're satisfied with your solution, add, commit, and push your code to your repository.

-## IMPORTANT REMINDERS

-- Follow the submission guidelines on Coursera.
-- Ensure you provide the correct URL in your submission, which should be GitHub.io, not GitHub.com.
-- Test your assignment both on your local machine and on GitHub Pages using the provided URL before submitting.
-- This assignment will be peer-reviewed and graded, and failing to follow instructions may result in a failed grade.

-## BONUS (OPTIONAL AND NOT GRADED)

-You can also implement the following bonus features if you like:

-- Change the font color to green for "Enjoy!" or "Too much!" messages and red for "Please enter data first."
-- Change the border color around the textbox to green for "Enjoy!" or "Too much!" messages and red for "Please enter data first."
-- Implement the handling of empty items in the list as described in the instructions.

-Please include a comment in your code to indicate that you do not consider empty items, such as `, ,`, as items toward the count.

-Good luck with your assignment!